Create an ASP.NET Framework web app in Azure

 An App Service plan specifies the location, size, and features of the web server farm that hosts your app.
 You can save money when you host multiple apps by configuring the web apps to share a single App Service plan.

 App Service plans define:

 - Region (for example: North Europe, East US, or Southeast Asia)

 - SKU (Free, Shared, Basic, Standard, or Premium)

-For to Hosting Plan, select New.
+For Hosting Plan, select New.